Writing meditation is meditation made easy.

 During our Equine-Guided Mindfulness Meditation Workshops, we often make time, after the scheduled equine-guided meditation, to discuss writing meditation and its various possibilities with our workshop participants and the encourage them to find a quiet spot and to sit down and write a few lines.
 Wherever they write, remains between them and the page, although should they get stuck, help will only be a prompt away.

 “Note that this journey is uniquely yours, no one else’s.
 So the path has to be your own.
 You cannot imitate somebody else’s journey and still be true to yourself.
 Are you prepared to honour your uniqueness in this way?”
 Jon Kabat-Zinn

-If you would like to find out more about working meditation, please consider buying my book, Mindfulness and Meditation in the south of France. (available in mid-Dec 2016 from Amazon).
+If you would like to find out more about writing meditation, please consider buying my book, Mindfulness and Meditation in the south of France. (available since mid-Dec 2016 from Amazon).
 The book covers mindfulness and meditation in detail.
 Each chapter starts with a letter from a potential workshop participant, explaining her personal problems.
 Each chapter offers a potential solution based on mindfulness and meditation.
 You may even recognise yourself in one of the letters!